Is it Recommended that a Pottery Kiln Be Vented?

 Downdaft Kiln Vent:

 Using a fan, the Downdraft Kiln Vent pulls toxic fumes straight from the kiln.
-It pulls the air from the kiln using a duct.
+It draws air from the kiln through a duct.
 The exhaust duct ventilates the toxic fumes and redirects them out of the home.
-It can go through the roof, window, wall, or door.
+It can go through the roof, the window, the wall, or the door.

-While the Downdraft Kiln Vent gets rid of the fumes directly from the kiln.
+The Downdraft Kiln Vent removes fumes directly from the kiln.
 It does not remove the heat coming from around the outside of the kiln.
-Therefore, depending on the size of your kiln you may need to vent your space with an open window, door, or hood vent if the room gets too hot.
+Therefore, depending on the size of your kiln, you may need to vent the room through an open window, door, or hood vent if the room gets too hot.

 How to manually vent a kiln with Crossdraft

 Also, prop the lid open about an inch or two with a piece of Kiln Brick until the kiln reaches 1000 ℉ (538 ℃).
-Do not leave the lid propped open over 1000 ℉ (538 ℃) because the kiln cannot sustain the high heat and become very inefficient.
+Do not leave the lid propped open at temperatures over 1000 ℉ (538 ℃) because the kiln cannot sustain such high heat and will become very inefficient.

 A small electric kiln will perform well in a room with an open window or door and a fan circulating air out the window.
 However, you may encounter problems if you live in a colder climate where temperatures regularly drop below freezing.

-If your kiln is outside, you may still want to vent the inside of your kiln if you want to prolong the life of your elements or your colors to be more vibrant.
+If your kiln is outside, you may still want to vent the inside of your kiln to prolong the life of your elements and keep your colors more vibrant.
 The kiln can be vented manually or use a downdraft vent system.

 Pottery Benefits of Ventilation Inside Your Kiln

-You may want to ventilate inside your kiln manually or with a ventilation system because of the benefits.
+You may want to manually ventilate your kiln or use a ventilation system for the benefits.

 The benefits of proper kiln ventilation include: